-Merlin’s Opinion Letter, “Fear of Bats and its Consequences,” was published in the Journal of Bat Research and Conservation.
+Merlin’s Opinion Letter, “Fear of Bats and its Consequences,” published in the Journal of Bat Research and Conservation,traces back how public health exaggerations have dramatically impacted bat conservation from the 1970’s through today.
 This is a thoroughly documented report on how exaggerated disease claims against bats have harmed bats and efforts to conserve them over the past 47 years—something all who care about bats should know.

 Insect-eating bats save farmers approximately $23 billion in annual agricultural losses in the United States alone.
 Millions of free-tailed bats from Bracken Cave, Texas eat more than 100 tons of insects nightly, intercepting billions of migrant pests before they can lay eggs, a huge savings to farmers.

 Merlin has been responding with thoroughly documented reports on how exaggerated disease claims against bats have harmed bats and efforts to conserve them over the past 47 years—something all who care about bats should know.
 Please use these resources and citations to share the truth about bats.

 Millions of tourists have watched free-tailed bat emergences from the Congress Avenue Bridge in Austin, Texas over the past 35 years without anyone ever having been harmed.
 Signs warn visitors not to handle the bats.